 New Frances Perkins scholars are invited to reside on campus with their class cohort.

 We sincerely hope that first-year students will be pleased with their room placements.
 Due to health and safety guidelines, it is unlikely that room changes will be possible.

-We will be unable to process room changes this summer.
+We will be unable to process room changes this year.

 When possible, students who wish to room near one another should aim to select rooms during the latest time among those seeking proximity.
 We cannot guarantee placement but please feel free to try.